Rev. Stephen Koeth, C.S.C.

 CPI Faculty Co-Director, Assistant Professor of History

-Fr.
-Stephen M. Koeth, C.S.C., is an urban, religious, and political historian of twentieth-century America.
-His research focuses on postwar suburbanization and its effects on American Catholic parish life and politics.
+Rev. Stephen M. Koeth, C.S.C. is an urban, religious, and political historian of twentieth-century America.
+His research focuses on U.S. Catholic involvement in postwar metropolitan development, including urban renewal projects, public housing, and suburbanization, and the effects of these interactions on Catholic faith and politics.